Code-Institute-Submissions/lights-camera-quiz-time/README.md

 3. Click on the settings option.
 4. Click on pages on the left hand side under the code and automation heading.
 5. Under the heading of build and deployment click the branch drop down menu and select main and click save.
-6. Refresh the page and a notification will display that your site is now live and click the visit site option
+6. Refresh the page and a notification will display that your site is now live and click the visit site option.

 ### Credits
 #### Code